alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

     "dnsResourceGroupName": "Name of the resource group holding DNS records (eg. RG_SHM_DNS_TEST)", "azureAdminGroupName" : "Name of the Azure Security Group that admins of this Safe Haven will belong to", "images": {
-        "subscriptionName": "Name of the Azure subscription the DSVM image gallery is deployed in", "location": "Location of the image gallery subscription" },
+        "subscriptionName": "Name of the Azure subscription where VM images should be built.", "location": "The Azure location in which VM images should be built."
+    },
     "domain": "The fully qualified domain name for the management environment", "shmId": "A short ID to identify the management environment.
 This must be 7 or fewer characters.",